aws/aws-cdk/packages/aws-cdk-docs/src/guidelines.rst

 Guidelines
 ##########

-This topic describes some guidelines for using the |cdk|.
+This topic describes helpful tips for using the |cdk|.
+These apply when you are writing Constructs.

 .. _general_guidelines: